What to know about advertising fatigue?

 Table of contents

-What is ad fatigue?
+What is advertising fatigue?

 The main cause of this weariness is overexposure to messages promotional.
 Consumers are constantly confronted with it: on television, on the radio, in the street, on the internet, etc. This omnipresence of advertising in our environment creates a phenomenon of saturation.
 Our brain ends up defending itself by ignoring these excessive stimuli.